Lee Adama: After the destruction of the Twelve Colonies

 By the time of the Cylons' devastating attack on the Twelve Colonies, Lee Adama is a Captain in the Colonial Fleet Reserve with the call sign "Apollo".
 He is a special guest at the decommissioning ceremonies for Battlestar Galactica, commanded by his father.
 After Major Jackson "Ripper" Spencer, the Galactica's CAG (Commander of the Air Group) is killed in battle, Lee Adama becomes senior surviving pilot, then joins the Galactica crew and becomes its CAG.

 Lee Adama's strained relationship with his father also causes him to become a strong supporter of Colonial President Laura Roslin, who often butts heads with William Adama.
 Roslin, unfamiliar with the military, appoints Lee Adama to be her personal advisor.

 Early in their relationship, President Laura Roslin often referred to Lee Adama as "Captain Apollo".
 Lee once corrected her, stating "Apollo" was his call sign, but President Roslin replied "'Captain Apollo' has a nice ring to it."
 Upon joining Galacticas crew, Apollo was a bit of an outsider but after proving himself in several missions as more than just the "old man's son" he earned the respect of his fellow pilots and soon became one of the crew.

-When Kara Thrace goes missing after being shot down over an unnamed red moon, Lee is at the forefront of the search for the missing pilot.
-Lee and his father are ultimately compelled to abandon the search for Starbuck after President Roslin alerts them to how they are placing personal feelings above the good of the fleet.
+When Kara Thrace goes missing after being shot down over an unnamed red moon, Lee takes a leading role in the search for the missing pilot.
+However, he and his father are eventually forced to abandon the search for Starbuck.
+President Roslin points out that their personal feelings are taking precedence over the welfare of the fleet, leading to the difficult decision to cease the search.
 Fortunately, Starbuck is able to return to Galactica using a Cylon Raider she shot down.
 However, the incident cements the father-son bond between William Adama and his surviving son.
 Lee questions how long his father would search for him, were he missing, to which the elder Adama responds, "If it were you, we'd never leave."

 Lee is part of the strike team sent by then-Commander Adama to Colonial One to terminate Laura Roslin's presidency after she encourages Kara Thrace to abscond with a captured Cylon Raider.
 On board Colonial One, Lee has a change of heart, declaring that it isn't worth it to sacrifice democracy.
 He puts his gun to Colonel Saul Tigh's head.
 Tigh calmly tells Lee, "This is mutiny, you know that."
 Tigh takes control of the situation after Roslin surrenders and is able to take both Roslin and Lee into custody.